 Which of the following is an assumption on which the argument depends?

 Much like Strengthen/Weaken questions, Assumption questions require you to identify the premises and the conclusions.
 Once you’ve done so, keep in mind that the conclusion cannot be properly drawn without an additional piece of information.
 This missing information is the assumption.
 In other words, there is a gap in the argument, and unless it is filled, so to speak, the conclusion is not valid.

 Let’s take a look at the following example:

 Maria studied 3 months for the GRE.
 Therefore she will score in the top 10%.

 Without this assumption, we cannot draw a valid conclusion.
-The key to answer an assumption question correctly is to identifying what is an assumption, and what is not assumption.
+The key to answering an assumption question correctly is to identify what is an assumption, and what is not an assumption.

 Negating the Assumption

 To do so I am going to introduce a technique called Negating the Assumption.
 The idea is if you take an answer choice and turn it into its opposite form then the conclusion will fall apart.
 If you negate an answer choice and it does not do anything to the conclusion, then you know that answer choice is not an assumption the argument depends on.
 Look at the answers below:

 - Studying for three months automatically means a student will score in the top 10% on the GRE.